I. The Big Picture

 “The platform doing the heavy lifting, so developers can get agentic reach with zero code.”

-ComputerControl (android.companion.virtual.computercontrol) is a framework-level feature that enables programmatic automation of Android applications running on a trusted virtual display.
-It is built on the VirtualDeviceManager (VDM) infrastructure and allows an authorized agent to:
+ComputerControl (android.companion.virtual.computercontrol) allows programmatic automation of Android apps running on a trusted virtual display.
+Built on the VirtualDeviceManager (VDM) infrastructure, it lets an authorized agent:

 - Launch applications on an isolated virtual display